wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-azure-translator-text-dr.md

 ### Translation Method

-In the previous step we call `translateText`.
+In the previous step, we call `translateText`.
 This step will create that method.

 You will initially get your credentials by using `CognitiveServicesCredentials.ApiKeyCredentials`.
 This will need to be passed as the first parameter to the `TranslatorTextClient` constructor.

-After create the `client`, use the `translate` method to translate the text.
+After creating the `client`, use the `translate` method to translate the text.
 The first argument is an array of languages you wish to translate the text into—allowing you to translate into multiple languages.
 The service will automatically detect the incoming language if it can.
 The second argument is an array of objects for the text you want to translate.

 ```js
 function translateText(params) {